Frogs and Toads of West Virginia

 Wood Frog (Lithobates sylvaticus) is the easiest true frog to identify in West Virginia.
-They are brown and reddish and they have dark “raccoon” eyes.
+They are brown, red, or silver in color and they have dark “raccoon” eyes.

 Eastern Cricket Frog can be distinguished from the other tree frogs because of its size and lack of markings on its back.

-Spring Peeper, Pseudacris crucifer, and the Mountain Chorus Frog, Pseudacris brachyphona, are similar but the markings on their back can be used to tell them apart.
+Spring Peeper and the Mountain Chorus Frog are similar but the markings on their back can be used to tell them apart.
 The Spring Peeper has an X on its back while the Mountain Chorus Frog has 2 backwards parenthesizes that look like )(.
 Sometimes they touch that can kinda look like an x but there’s also a dark triangle between its eyes that the Spring Peeper doesn’t have.